 Global Head of Commercial Real Estate at Deutsche Bank

-Paparelli was tapped last October as global head of CRE, after Matt Bornstein exited the role to become a partner at Oak Hill Advisors.
-Paparelli had previously spent 16 years with Deutsche Bank’s CRE arm, including three years as head of CRE in Europe.
+Paparelli served his first full year as Deutsche Bank’s global head of CRE in 2021, after he was first appointed to the role in October 2020 when his predecessor, Matt Bornstein, left to become a partner at Oak Hill Advisors.
+Paparelli’s previous experience with Deutsche involved 16 years with the firm’s CRE arm, including three years as head of CRE in Europe. —A.C.